Apple, Google poaching settlement appears headed for approval

 "We are pleased court indicated she was going to approve the settlement," Kelly Dermody, an attorney for the workers, said after the hearing.

-The plaintiffs alleged that Apple, Google, Intel Corp (INTC.O) and Adobe Systems Inc (ADBE.O) agreed to avoid poaching each other's employees, thus limiting job mobility and, as a result, keeping a lid on salaries.
+The plaintiffs alleged that Apple, Google, Intel Corp and Adobe Systems Inc agreed to avoid poaching each other's employees, thus limiting job mobility and, as a result, keeping a lid on salaries.

 The antitrust class action lawsuit was filed in 2011.
 It has been closely watched because of the possibility that big damages might be awarded and for the opportunity to peek into the world of some of the United States' elite tech firms.